y0sher/go-spacemesh/p2p/p2p.md

 *TODO*: Describe the patterns used in `Swarm` the event loop, state management and how to prevent deadlocks.
 Also about the bootstrap loop and the network loop.

-## `Swarm`s external methods
+### `Swarm` dependencies

+   - `crypto` - Importing the structure for the keys
+   - `filesystem` - Used for persisting the node's info to files
+   - `log` - to create a dedicated log for `LocalNode`
+   - `dht` - the `dht.ID` methods.

+## `Swarm`'s exposed API

-- `SendMessage(req SendMessageReq)` - Sends message to a specific node ID without knowing its ip address. req.msg should be marshaled protocol message. e.g. something like pb.PingReqData                              This is designed for standard messages that require a session.
-This method is designed to be used by protocols implementations to send message to any destination.
+- `SendMessage(req)` - Sends message to a specific node ID without knowing its ip address.
-- `RegisterNode(node)` - Register a node in the swarm based on ip and address
+- `SendHandshakeMessage(req)` - Send handshake message that is used to establish a session. assumes we already know it.

+    `SendMessageRequest` includes the protocol name, the message payload. and a callback to report when a message is sent or not (on error).

-- `ConnectTo(req node, done)` - Attempt to establish connection and session with known node. reports to done channel when done
+- `ConnectTo(node, done)` - Attempt to establish connection and session with known node. reports to a channel is done.
-- `Disconnect()` - Initiates a disconnection from a node
+- `Disconnect(node)` - Disconnects from node.

+    Both Used mainly for testing.

-- `BlockUntilBoot()` - Returns a channel that blocks until bootstrap is down.
+- `BlockUntilBoot()` - Returns a channel that blocks until bootstrap is done.

-- `SendHandshakeMessage(req)` - Send handshake message that is used to establish a session.

-- `RegisterNodeEventsCallback(callback)` - Register a channel that'll get notified on remote nodes state changes
+- `RegisterNodeEventsCallback(callback)` - Register a channel that'll get notified on remote nodes state changes.

 - `Shutdown()` - Shuts the `Swarm` down.

+- `getHandshakeProtocol()`,
+- `getFindNodeProtocol()`  - Internal protocols used by `Swarm`.

+* `Swarm` is loggable and gets it log object from the `LocalNode` holds.

-***TODO*** : Replace usages of the following by wrapper functions inside `Swarm`
+***TODO*** : Replace usages of the following by wrapper functions inside `Swarm`.

 - `GetLocalNode()` - Used to use `LocalNode` features from `Swarm`
 - `GetDemuxer()` - Used to register to demuxer from protocols or swarm.
 - `getRoutingTable()` - Used to update `RoutingTable` from protocols.

-- `getHandshakeProtocol()`,
-- `getFindNodeProtocol()`  - Internal protocols used by the `p2p` stack.

 ### Internal P2P Protocols :
   - `HandshakeProtocol` - Used to initiate a secured connection with peers